anthonybartczak/Hamiltonian/README.md

-# Hamiltonian algorythm interpretation created for one of the semester projects.
+# Hamiltonian algorythm created for one of the semester projects.
 Uses a binary matrix for graph interpretation.